Guilty by Suspicion poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to David decides to appear before HUAC and testify, choosing to enter the formal investigation process rather than flee or refuse, committing himself to navigate the committee's demands., moving from reaction to action.

 The Collapse moment at 76 minutes (76% through) represents the emotional nadir.
-Here, David's close friend and fellow director commits suicide after being blacklisted, representing the death of innocence and the human cost of the witch hunt, pushing David to his lowest emotional point., shows the protagonist at their lowest point.
+Here, David's close friend and fellow director commits suicide after being blacklisted, representing the death of innocence and the human cost of the witch hunt, pushing David to his lowest emotional point., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 81% of the runtime.
 David receives a final offer to cooperate and name names in exchange for career restoration, but synthesizes his values and realizes his integrity and his son's respect matter more than Hollywood success., demonstrating the transformation achieved throughout the journey.